 It’s helpful to bring this all to life by an example.
 Let’s assume there is a company that has not yet organized its accounting department into domain teams.
 Consider this high level map of its accounting system:

 This map shows the accounting system’s essential stocks and flows.
 We can see its people, workflows, technology and money flows.
 That’s the point of a map.
 Its purpose is to communicate.
-When you share the map with others in the system, they give you feedback, which improves the map.
+When you share a map like this with others who work inside the system, they will provide feedback.
+The feedback will help you improve the map.
 Eventually, you become confident the map includes all major stocks and flows.
 Mapping the system is the first step.

 Let’s say there’s a problem in Accounts Receivable.
 As measured by Days Sales Outstanding (DSO), AR looks stable, but a bit high:

-But let’s say a smart VP Finance is also tracking the percentage of accounts over 90 days outstanding.
+But your VP Finance is also tracking the percentage of accounts over 90 days outstanding.
 He finds this:

 The additional time graph has exposed a rising problem.
 While most customers have shown an improving trend, causing the previous graph to look stable, the improvement is offset by a growing percentage of customers who have fallen past 90 days outstanding.
-By tracking this additional stock, the VP Finance has gained an insight he might not otherwise have received.
+By tracking this additional stock (% past 90 days outstanding), the VP Finance has gained an insight he might not otherwise have received.

 So he pulls together five of his AR representatives and charters a project.
 Four weeks later, the team presents its findings: